clamalo/model/README.md

 Inevitably, I will make improvements to the model; adding new plot types, speeding up data ingest and processing, etc. You can check the model update log at https://clamalo.github.io/model/model_update_log.html.
 The easiest way for you to install the future updates is to simply delete your model directory and repeat the above step, installing the model directory from scratch (you do not need to set up conda each update).
 When the model updates, also be sure to check the documentation below to see if anything has changed from the previous version.
 If you'd like to be automatically notified when I implement a major model upgrade (not just minor bug fixes), fill out the following form with your email: https://forms.gle/xsa8vzTUWvcoPE7p8.

 ### Configuring the model
 Open the folder that you just installed.
 Within that directory, there is a file called ```model_config.txt```.
-This is the only file you’ll ever need to edit to change the configuration of the model.
 Open the file in a text editor (most operating systems will do this for you automatically if you double click on the file).

 The file should contain a list of parameters with the parameter name on the left side of an equals sign and the data for the parameter on the right side.